Tatasel1/ML_Project_HateSpeech_Filtering/reddit_tracker/README.md

 ## Features

 - **Data Collection**: Fetches hot posts from specified subreddits using PRAW.
+- **CSV Mode**: Load data from a local CSV file for offline testing.
 - **Sentiment Analysis**: Analyzes the sentiment of post titles using NLTK VADER.
 - **Topic Modeling**: Extracts trending topics using NMF (Non-negative Matrix Factorization).
-- **Interactive Dashboard**: Visualizes data using Streamlit and Plotly.
+- **Interactive Dashboard**: Desktop GUI built with CustomTkinter and Matplotlib.

 ## Setup